reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 #### E1504

-`area limit constraint requires coordinates to be used everywhere` is returned when  location indices are used within area limit on `fleet.types.limits.allowedAreas`.
+`area limit constraint requires coordinates to be used everywhere` is returned when location indices are used within area limit on `fleet.vehicles.limits.allowedAreas`.

 #### E1505